 What made you think of Broadsided for this poem?

-Poet Mackenzie Berry: The poem has so much imagery that I thought it would be fitting to pair with a visual artwork.
+Poet Mackenzie Berry: The poem has so much imagery that I thought it would be fitting to pair it with a visual art.
 I immediately thought of submitting it to Broadsided because there is no better public home for an ode to the color red than Broadsided.
-Broadsided’s mission of putting poems and visual artwork out into the world also excited me.
-I love art that interrupts and disrupts and invites stillness.
+Broadsided’s mission of putting poems and visual art out into the world also excited me.
+I love art that interrupts, disrupts, and invites stillness.

 What inspires you in this poem?
 What drew you to it?

 Artist Kara Page: What initially drew me to this poem was the contrast between Berry’s images, the positive mixed with negative.
 The color red in general is seen as an angry color, but Berry gave it a depth that made me want to explore it in paint.
-Rather than focusing on the negative aspects of red I wanted to showcase red in a more gentle light.
+Rather than focusing on the negative aspects of red, I wanted to showcase it in a more gentle light.

 Poet Mackenzie Berry: I can’t pinpoint any specific, physical location, but I would like to see it placed as far from Louisville, Kentucky as possible just to see how far my hometown can stretch.